Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

-We bought some big boxes and sorted her toys in the different boxes.
+We bought some big boxes and sorted her toys into different boxes.
 Every day, only one box is put in her play area, and the rest of the boxes stay in our basement.
 We change the box in her play area every three days.
-Whenever a new box is put in her play area, the toys are like new to her again.
+Whenever a new box is put in her play area, the toys are new to her again.
 The “new” toys keep her busy for a while and I can take advantage of this time to work.

 2. Use toys that encourage independent play

-We use toys that our daughter can play by herself.
+We use toys that our daughter can play with by herself.
 What I can really recommend is a tiptoi pen.
 This is an electronic pen that can interact with tiptoi books.
 When my daughter uses this pen to touch a picture in the book, the pen will explain the picture, read a story or sing a song to her, etc. She can even play a game with this pen.
 For example, the pen may ask her to find certain animals on the page and she has to look for the animal with the pen.

-This is a really good digital audio leaning system and a great alternative to screen time.
+This is a really good digital audio learning system and a great alternative to screen time.
 Different tiptoi books focus on different learning like music, numbers, color, etc. We have now three different tiptoi books at home and my daughter never gets tired of them.
-She can easily entertain herself for half an hour on a book, while I try to work as much as possible during that time.
+She can easily entertain herself for half an hour with a book, while I try to work as much as possible during that time.
 This is really a lifesaver for us!

 3. Encourage kids’ imagination